-I am pleased to share Spirit Energy's Environmental Performance Review for 2021.
+I am pleased to share Spirit Energy's Environmental Performance Review for 2022.

-During 2021, Spirit Energy continued as an energy company, focused on optimising the potential of our assets in the basins of north-west Europe.
-We are meeting this challenge as a lean, agile and sustainable business which is adaptable to changing market pressures, whilst maintaining our focus on operating in a safe, socially conscious and environmentally responsible way.
+During 2022, Spirit Energy continued as an energy company, focused on optimising the potential of our assets in the basins of north-west Europe.
+We are meeting this challenge as a lean, agile, and sustainable business which is adaptable to changing market pressures, whilst maintaining our focus on operating in a safe, socially conscious, and environmentally responsible way.

 Spirit Energy recognises that the upstream oil and gas industry has an important part to play in reducing global greenhouse gas emissions.
-At the same time, the Covid-19 pandemic has underscored the importance of our industry in delivering secure energy supplies when the world needs them most.
+We value the importance of our industry in delivering secure energy supplies when the world needs them most.
 For Spirit's part, we are committed to becoming a Net Zero company by 2050 and have set ourselves ambitious targets along the way to make sure we are making the right progress towards that goal.

-To minimise our impact on the environment, Spirit Energy adheres to a robust Environmental Policy.
+To minimise our impact on the environment, Spirit Energy adheres to a robust HSES Policy.
 This captures our responsibilities for environmental stewardship and our commitment to the continual improvement of our environmental performance.
 We use an integrated approach which embeds the environmental management of our operations into our business management practices.
-This report summarises our environmental performance across our operated assets in the UK, Norway, and the Netherlands.
+This report summarises our environmental performance across our operated assets in the UK, and the Netherlands.

-During 2021, our teams across the UK, Norway and the Netherlands produced 36.8 million barrels of oil equivalent (mmboe).
+During 2022, our teams across the UK, Norway (partial) and the Netherlands produced 17.5 million barrels of oil equivalent (mmboe).
 In doing so, we had no Tier 1 or Tier 2 process safety incidents and a small number of incidences of unplanned releases to sea.
-This is great testament to the hard work and commitment of our teams - particularly those in operational roles - which have continued to secure energy supplies in extraordinary circumstances.
-Our total recordable incident frequency decreased significantly, from 0.21 in 2020 to 0.11 in 2021, we believe an Incident Free Workplace is possible and this will remain a focus both for us and our supply chain partners in the years to come.
+This is a continued testament to the hard work and commitment of our teams - particularly those in operational roles - which have continued to secure energy supplies in challenging circumstances.
+Our total recordable incident frequency had increased, 0.11 in 2021 to 0.30 in 2022, we believe an Incident Free Workplace is possible and this will remain a focus both for us and our supply chain partners in the years to come.